Anthony-Margotta/section_grader/README.md

 ## Contents of this Repository

 ### What is `dprep_grade.py`?
 `dprep_grade.py` is a script for evaluating pre-discussion assignment submissions for [TAM 251](https://courses.physics.illinois.edu/tam251) at the University of Illinois Urbana-Champaign.
+The intended deadlines for these assignments are the start of discussion section, so they vary for each student depending on which section they are enrolled in.
+Assignments submitted for PraireLearn are not able to be graded in this staggered manner, this script is intended to provide that functionality to TAs for the course.
 It works by looking at provided submission files (as CSV files) downloaded from PrairieLearn as well as three files (also as CSVs) providing relevant course information (student roster, course sections, submission info).

 It creates a grade book file ready for upload to Compass.

 ### What is `generate_grader_data.py`?
 `generate_grader_data.py` is a script for generating fake submission data, for the purpose of testing `sectionGrader.py` and providing examples that contain no information connected to real students.
 It takes a course section CSV and then creates a student roster, submission info, and simulated student submissions.
+Anyone concerned only with grading assignments can ignore this entirely.

 ### Other files
 - `.idea/` directory is a collection of project files used by the PyCharm IDE, where this project was completed